bashhack/gitbak/README.md

-# GitBak - Automatic Commit Safety Net for Pair Programming
+# gitbak - Automatic Commit Safety Net for Pair Programming

 This lightweight utility script automates creating checkpoint commits during pair programming sessions, providing a safety net against accidental code loss.

 ## Purpose

-When pair programming (with humans or AI assistants like Claude), the conversation and code changes can move quickly.
-GitBak provides safety by:
+When pair programming (with humans or AI assistants like Claude), the conversation and code changes can move quickly. gitbak provides safety by:

 - Creating automatic commits at regular intervals
 - Making a clean history of your pairing session progress